San Antonio Federal Criminal Defense.

 After someone is arrested for a federal crime, they frequently ask–‘What happens next?’
 This post explains the basics of federal prosecutions in San Antonio, Texas.
-It also provides a roadmap of what to expect after you are charged with a federal crime.
+It also provides a roadmap of what to expect after you are charged with a federal crime in San Antonio, Texas, such as a first-time drug, gun, or alien-smuggling charge.

-The Initial Appearance, Preliminary Hearings, And Detention Hearings in San Antonio, Texas
+The Initial Appearance, Preliminary Hearings, And Bond Hearings in San Antonio, Texas Federal Court.

-Prosecutors present their case to a Grand Jury to formally indict a defendant.
-If the grand jury believes there is probable cause that the defendant committed an offense, then they return a true bill of indictment.
-If the grand jury believes there is no probable cause that the defendant committed an offense, then they return a “no bill.”
-A “no bill” means the grand jury decides not to issue an indictment.
+When prosecutors get an indictment, that is a major event in the criminal-justice process.
+It happens when prosecutors ask a Grand Jury to charge a person with a crime.
+If the grand jury believes there is probable cause that the person committed an offense, then they will return a true bill of indictment.
+On the other hand, If the grand jury finds there is not probable cause the person broke the law, then they return a “no bill.”
+A “no bill” is good news.
+It means the person is not charged with a crime.

-- ensure the defendant received a copy of the indictment or information;
+- Makes sure the person got a copy of the indictment or information;

-- read the indictment or information to the defendant; and
+- Reads the indictment or information to the person; and

-- ask the defendant to enter a plea to the indictment or information.
+- Asks the person to enter a plea to the indictment or information.

-To waive the hearing, the defendant must sign a written waiver informing the court that he received a copy of the indictment, waives his appearance, and enters a plea of not guilty.
-It is very common for defendants to waive this hearing.
+To waive the hearing, the person signs a written form telling the court that he received a copy of the indictment, waives his appearance, and enters a plea of not guilty.
+It is very common for clients to waive this hearing.

 “The essential purpose of permitting a criminal defendant to engage in pretrial discovery of the prosecution’s case is to enhance the truth-finding process so as to minimize the danger that an innocent defendant will be convicted.”